Ensuring the voices of culturally and linguistically diverse communities are heard and valued.

 - Increased awareness among two CALD communities from the West of Melbourne about the Waterways of the West consultation process, the relationship between Traditional Owners and the local rivers, and the issues relating to the future use and development of the rivers and surrounds.

-- Strengthened DELWP’s understanding of barriers to broader CALD engagement with Waterways of the West processes and possible avenues for future engagement.
+- Strengthened DELWP’s understanding of barriers to broader CALD engagement with Waterways of the West processes and has identified possible avenues for future engagement.